webrpc/vscode-ridl/README.md

 2. Go to the Extensions view by clicking on the square icon in the sidebar.
 3. Search for "vscode-ridl".
 4. Click Install to install it.
-5. Once installed, the extension will automatically provide syntax highlighting for RIDL files.
+5. Once installed, the extension will automatically provide syntax highlighting and formatting for RIDL files.

 ## Usage

-With the extension installed, RIDL files in your workspace will be highlighted according to the syntax defined in the webrpc schema.
+With the extension installed, RIDL files in your workspace will be highlighted and formatted according to the syntax defined in the webrpc schema.

 ## Credits